2019 Legislative Summary

 Government Relations Staff

-Angie Allbee joined the Oregon Health Authority (OHA) Government Relations team in September of 2018 after working for four legislative sessions as Legislative Liaison for the Oregon Department of Human Services (DHS).
-Prior to DHS, Angie worked for the Oregon Criminal Justice Commission, served as Policy Analyst for the House Majority Office, and worked as Chief of Staff for a state representative in the Oregon Legislative Assembly.
-Prior to her policy work in Oregon, Angie spent over a decade in the non-profit sector engaging with a diverse range of clients – including older adults, individuals experiencing disabilities, refugees, asylees, veterans, and vulnerable women.
+Angie Allbee joined the OHA Government Relations team in September 2018 after working for four legislative sessions as legislative liaison for the Oregon Department of Human Services (DHS).
+Prior to DHS, Angie worked for the Oregon Criminal Justice Commission, served as policy analyst for the House Majority Office, and worked as chief of staff for a state representative in the Oregon Legislature.
+Prior to her policy work in Oregon, Angie spent over a decade in the non-profit sector engaging with a diverse range of clients including older adults, individuals experiencing disabilities, refugees, asylees, veterans, and vulnerable women.
 In Oregon, Angie served on the Coos County Sexual Assault Response Team and also worked closely with community partners on understanding the impacts of domestic violence and sexual assault on the overall health of vulnerable individuals.
-She currently serves on the Board of Directors for the Oregon Gerontological Association, the Board of Advisors for the Voxapod Menstrual Equity Project, the Board of Advisors for the Jessie F. Richardson Foundation, and has recently headed up the Access to Clean Water for Rural St. Thomas, Jamaica project.
+She serves on the Board of Directors for the Oregon Gerontological Association, the Board of Advisors for the Voxapod Menstrual Equity Project, the Board of Advisors for the Jessie F. Richardson Foundation, and has recently headed up the Access to Clean Water for Rural St. Thomas, Jamaica project.
 Angie received her Executive Master of Public Administration graduate degree from Portland State University’s Mark O. Hatfield School of Government within the College of Urban and Public Affairs.

-Jeanette Taylor As the Senior Policy Advisor for health care transformation and Medicaid, Jeannette bring strong policy experience and a comprehensive understanding of health care financing, insurance, delivery a payment mechanisms.
-Prior to working as part of the OHA government relations team, she served as the Senior Health Operations and Policy Analyst for the Oregon Department of Consumer and Business Services and as the lead staff for OHA for the Medicaid Advisory Committee.
-Jeannette received a BA in biology form the University of Redlands, and a Master of Public Health, Health Care Management and Policy form Portland State University.
+Jeannette Taylor As the Senior Policy Advisor for health care transformation and Medicaid, Jeannette brings strong policy experience and a comprehensive understanding of health care financing, insurance, delivery and payment mechanisms.
+Prior to working as part of the OHA government relations team, she served as the senior health operations and policy analyst for the Oregon Department of Consumer and Business Services and as the lead staff for OHA for the Medicaid Advisory Committee.
+Jeannette received a BA in biology from the University of Redlands, and a Master of Public Health, Health Care Management and Policy from Portland State University.